jimmywarting/native-file-system-adapter/README.md

   webp: generateCanvasBlob({ type: 'blob', format: 'webp' }) }[extensionChosen]

-await blob.stream().pipeTo(fileHandle.getWriter())
+await blob.stream().pipeTo(fileHandle.createWritable())
 // or
-var writer = fileHandle.getWriter()
+var writer = fileHandle.getWritable()
-writer.write(blob)
+await writer.write(blob)
-writer.close()
+await writer.close()
 ```

+## Supported browsers

+When importing as an ES module, browsers that support [dynamic imports](https://caniuse.com/es6-module-dynamic-import) and ES2018 features are a minimum requirement.
+When using a bundler, this restriction is no longer applicable.

+When the directory picker falls back to `input` elements, the browser must support [webkitdirectory](https://caniuse.com/mdn-api_htmlinputelement_webkitdirectory) and [webkitRelativePath](https://caniuse.com/mdn-api_file_webkitrelativepath).
+Because of this, support for picking directories is generally poor on Mobile browsers.

+For drag and drop, the `getAsFileSystemHandle()` polyfill depends on the `File and Directory Entries API` support, more specifically [FileSystemDirectoryEntry](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemDirectoryEntry), [FileSystemFileEntry](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemFileEntry) and [webkitGetAsEntry](https://developer.mozilla.org/en-US/docs/Web/API/DataTransferItem/webkitGetAsEntry).

+## Limitations

-PS: storing a file handle in IndexedDB or sharing it with postMessage isn't currently possible unless you use native.
+- Storing a file handle in IndexedDB or sharing it with postMessage isn't currently possible unless you use native.
-Will get to it at some point in the feature
+- `showDirectoryPicker` and `showOpenFilePicker` will not throw any `AbortError`s (e.g. user cancellations) when using a fallback input element
+- `showSaveFilePicker` may not actually show any prompt when using a fallback input (e.g. on Chrome the file is auto-saved to the browser's preferred download folder)
+- Cache adapter only works in secure (HTTPS) contexts
+- IndexedDB adapter may not work in some browsers in Private mode

-### A note when downloading with the polyfilled version
+## A note when downloading with the polyfilled version

-Saving/downloading a file borrowing some of ideas from [StreamSaver.js](https://github.com/jimmywarting/StreamSaver.js).
+Saving/downloading a file is borrowing some of ideas from [StreamSaver.js](https://github.com/jimmywarting/StreamSaver.js).
 The difference is:
  - Using service worker is optional choice with this adapter.
- - It dose not rely on some man-in-the-middle or external hosted service worker.
+ - It does not rely on some man-in-the-middle or external hosted service worker.
  - If you want to stream large data to the disk directly instead of taking up much RAM you need to set up a service worker yourself.<br>(note that it requires https - but again worker is optional)
- - You don't have to handle web-streams-polyfills it's lazy loaded when needed when you need that writable stream. 😴

 to set up a service worker you have to basically copy [the example](https://github.com/jimmywarting/native-file-system-adapter/tree/master/example/sw.js) and register it: